 15. Other 4x4 Accessories

-There are a plethora of accessories you can add or install on your overlanding vehicle.
+There are a plethora of accessories and tools you can add or install on your overlanding vehicle.
 And, all of these accessories could be used on your favor during the doomsday scenario.

 For instance, a grille guard might not be a popular addition for a lot of people.
 But when there are swarms of zombies out there, a grille guard could give you the extra layer of safety.

 Similarly, an off-road bumper/bull bar would also be ideal for plowing through a group of living dead.